-The person identified as responsible for each activity on the plan should be required to periodically provide a regularly occurring status report on implementation of the various steps.
-These status reports should be provided to management and communicated to all stakeholders as appropriate, so that they may be kept abreast of the implementation of the various quality improvement activities.
+The person identified as responsible for each activity on the plan is required to periodically provide a regularly occurring status report on implementation of the various steps.
+These status reports is provided to management and communicated to all stakeholders as appropriate, so that they may be kept abreast of the implementation of the various quality improvement activities.